-Certain treatments for MS may cause skin hives or rashes for some people.
+Certain treatments for multiple sclerosis (MS) may cause hives or rashes in some people.

-This article explores MS and its symptoms in more detail, as well as treatment options and preventive measures.
+This article explores MS and its symptoms in more detail.
+It also describes treatment options and how they may affect the skin.

 There are about 2.8 million people with MS around the world.